 In order to study in Singapore as an international student, you will need to apply directly to your chosen institution.
 So your first port of call, to check deadlines, application procedures and any other details, will be with the institution itself – consult the official website, and contact the international office directly with any questions.
 There may be limitations on how many courses you can apply for at any given institution, so make sure you check the fine print.

 International students wishing to study in Singapore will need a student visa.
 This will be issued along with your letter of approval (also known as your in-principal approval or IPA) once your application has been accepted by a recognized university.
 Your application is subject to previous recognized qualifications, evidence of the required paperwork, and proof of sufficient English language skills.

 While this automatic issuance means you do not have to worry about applying for your student visa, you will have to apply to the Immigration & Checkpoints Authority (ICA) for a Student Pass within two weeks of getting accepted.
 This also has to be no earlier than two months before and no later than one month prior to the start of your course.
 You will have to do this through the Student’s Pass Online Application & Registration System, known as SOLAR, which the institution at which you have been accepted will register you with.

 To complete the process after arrival in the country, you’ll need to make an appointment with the ICA and bring your disembarkation/embarkation card granted on entry into Singapore, a passport-sized picture, a printout of a signed and completed eForm 16, a copy of your in-principle approval, and a recent medical report on the correct form.
 When collecting the Student Pass, a signed copy of the terms and conditions form must also be supplied.
-You will be charged S$30 (US$24) when submitting your application and a further S$60 (US$48) when the pass is issued.
+You will be charged S$30 (US$22) when submitting your application and a further S$60 (US$43) when the pass is issued.

 Your Student Pass will allow you to work full-time in the school holidays and 16 hours a week in term time for most students.